Chameleon: Control Joomla templates, menus & more

 Regain control over when different templates are used on your Joomla site, and which menu items are displayed:

 Chameleon is based on the same revolutionary rule engine as MetaMod.

-If a rule succeeds, you can redirect to a certain page or URL, set cookies, disable certain menu items, change the site home page ("Default" menu item), change which menu item will be displayed as “Active”, and/or execute arbitrary PHP code.
+If a rule succeeds, you can redirect to a certain page or URL, set cookies, disable certain menu items or plugins, change the site home page ("Default" menu item), change which menu item will be displayed as “Active”, add page titles/keywords/meta-descriptions, find and replace page text, set the page language, and/or execute arbitrary PHP code.

-Also available: ChameleonLite for Joomla 1.5 only (free, download here) gives you the flexibility of Chameleon, except that you have to code the rules in PHP (see FAQ).
+Also available: ChameleonLite (free, download here, Joomla 1.5 only) gives you the flexibility of Chameleon, except that you have to code the rules in PHP (see FAQ).
 You still get the management interface and succeed/fail actions, but none of the drop-downs and select boxes for built-in rules, mentioned above.

 Joomla allows you to set a default template for your site, then assign alternative templates to different menu items.
 That’s all.
 There’s no facility for assigning different templates to different groups of users (e.g. Registered/Author/Editor etc, or “non-logged-in” users).
-There’s no facility for assigning a module to particular articles, sections or categories, nor web domains, nor browser types.
+There’s no facility for assigning a template to particular articles, sections or categories, web domains, or browser types.